 “All I tell thee is a faint picture of reality; the filth, the closeness of the rooms, the furious manner and expressions of the women towards each other, and the abandoned wickedness, which everything bespoke are really indescribable.”

 She even spent the night in prison to get a better idea of what conditions were like.
 She sought to improve conditions by bringing in clean clothes and food.
-She also encouraged prisoners to look after themselves better; for example, she would suggest rules that they would vote on themselves.
+She also encouraged prisoners to look after themselves better; for example, she would suggest rules that they would vote for themselves.
 She felt her mission was:

 ” … to form in them, as much as possible, those habits of sobriety, order, and industry, which may render them docile and peaceable while in prison, and respectable when they leave it.”